sean-gilmore/seangilmore/content/webdev/rails-getting-started-with-ajax-forms.md

 +++
 date = "2018-10-30T17:16:45+00:00"
 draft = false
-title = "Rails: Getting started with Ajax forms"
+title = "Rails 🚆: Getting started with Ajax forms"
 +++

 Rails Ajax form submission is a topic that is widely covered, but I'm yet to find a resource that deals with how to set up a completely custom implementation, from form submission to controller action, through to returning some response via Javascript and updating the page view dynamically.